• Small Morkie dog wearing white nurse hat and red plastic stethoscope lies down on white background

 As a heads up, the information found here does not replace professional veterinary advice or consultation.
 It is simply an educational resource.

-How to Treat a Minor Wound on Your Dog at Home
+How to Treat a Minor Cut or Wound on Your Dog at Home

 This is not for deep or serious wounds.
 It is not a substitute for professional veterinary care.